ZakariaOB/AzureDocs/OfficialNotes/3_Core_Solutions_Management_Tools_10_15/Notes.md

 DevTest Labs => I think you should know that
 - **Azure DevTest Labs** is a service that enables developers to efficiently self-manage virtual machines (VMs) and Platform as a service (PaaS) resources without waiting for approvals.
 DevTest Labs creates labs consisting of pre-configured bases or Azure Resource
 - What is the usage of Azure test labs : Managing a sandbox environnement for developers/testers(Paas)

+# Describe Azure management tools

+## Describe the functionality and usage of the Azure Portal, Azure PowerShell, Azure CLI, Cloud Shell and Azure Mobile App

+- **Azure Portal** First, in this scenario, does Tailwind Traders need to perform one-off management, administrative, or reporting actions?
+Yes, and given the requirement to view data visually and create custom reports during the meeting, the Azure portal is the best choice.
+The meeting attendees can quickly find answers to their questions by using a wealth of reporting options .
+The Azure portal is the correct product option for this scenario.

+- **Azure PowerShell** The team moved its applications to the cloud, and it now needs a way to perform one-off testing, management, and administrative tasks in its intranet environment.
+The team quickly realized that managing Azure from the portal takes too much time and is not repeatable.
+Which tool should the company use for one-off tasks?

+- **Azure CLI** Choosing the right option in this scenario should be determined by the team's background.
+Because this team has a Linux administration background, it would likely be most comfortable using the Azure CLI.
+The Azure CLI allows the team to use the Bash shell and its syntax to perform one-off administration tasks.
+The Azure CLI is the best choice for this scenario.

+- **Azure Mobile App** First, does Tailwind Traders need to perform one-off management, administrative, reporting actions?
+Yes.
+The real question is, how?
+A phone or tablet solution could help key employees keep an eye on the health of the cloud environment when they're out of the office.
+The Azure mobile app is likely a good compromise, because it lets employees be away from work and still perform essential, one-off management and administrative tasks.
+We can skip the rest of the decision criteria in this unique scenario.
+The Azure mobile app is the right choice

+- **What is the difference between Azure CLI and Azure cloud shell?**
+Azure CLI is the command-line interface that creates an environment to create and manage resources.
+Azure CLI is available on Windows, Mac, Linux, etc. Azure cloud shell is another option that can be browser-accessible and authenticated.
+Azure cloud shell gives you options to choose from either bash or Powershell.

+## Describe the functionality and usage of Azure Advisor

+- Azure Advisor analyzes your configurations and usage telemetry and offers personalized, actionable recommendations to help you optimize your Azure resources for reliability, security, operational excellence, performance, and cost.

+## Describe the functionality and usage of Azure Resource Manager (ARM) templates

+- **Usage** Tailwind Traders wants to operationalize their cloud deployments.
+The company needs a repeatable, reliable way to scale its operations during peak sales periods.
+Because you'll be choosing a process for scaling your production environment, you need to ensure that your chosen service:
+     - Is efficient and can potentially create many resources in parallel.
+     - Creates all dependencies in the correct order.
+     - Can be used without worrying that it failed in the middle of provisioning the necessary infrastructure.

+- **ARM Templates** are a way to declare the objects you want, the types, names and properties in a JSON file which can be checked into source control and managed like any other code file.
+ARM Templates are what really gives us the ability to roll out Azure “Infrastructure as code

+## Describe the functionality and usage of Azure Monitor

+- **Azure Monitor** collects monitoring telemetry from a variety of on-premises and Azure sources.
+Management tools, such as those in Azure Security Center and Azure Automation, also push log data to Azure Monitor.
+The service aggregates and stores this telemetry in a log data store that's optimized for cost and performance.

+## Describe the functionality and usage of Azure Service Health

+- **Azure Service Health** keeps you informed about the health of your environment.
+It provides a personalized view of the status of your Azure services and regions, includes information about planned maintenance and current incidents, and offers richer functionality, including alerting and RCAs.